parasecurity/principals/ansible/README.md

 Log-out and log in again to test the passwordless sudo

 ## Start local registry on master node
+NOTE: it is automated by this playbook

 On master node run:
 ```sh
 docker run -d -p 5000:5000 --restart=always --name registry registry:2
 ```

 ## Enable insecure repository access
+NOTE: it is automated by this playbook

 On all nodes on the cluster
 ```sh
 # Change the ip with the ip of the registry